Nickflanagn24/blockbuster-brainbuster/README.md

 - **Ending Screen**
   - The ending screen shows the player’s final score and options to either restart the quiz or return to the home page.
-  - This section reinforces the idea of replayability, encouraging users to play again and improve their score.
+  - This section reinforces the idea of replayability, encouraging users to play again and improve their scores.

   ![end screen](assets/images/readme/endscreen-readme.webp)